aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/component-deep-dive.md

     <br>
     5. Athena is a serverless analytics query service that can perform ad-hoc queries and connect to analytics dashboards to use the queries to power visualizations.
 The guidance provides sample queries for common game use cases (see [Customizations](./customizations.md) for more details) along with sample operational CTAS (Create-Table-as-Select) queries that can also perform certain ad-hoc ETL.

     6. Amazon QuickSight or other dashboard technologies can connect to Athena through their plugins, connectors, or direct integration.
 Dashboards will call Athena to perform the queries that power visualizations and provide insights to users.
+Dashboard integration is planned for future releases, and does not come directly with the guidance at this time.
+Refer to [Customizations](./customizations.md)

 === "Redshift Mode"